AhShaikh4/A.C.E/README.md

    ```

 3. Set up environment variables:
-   - Copy `.env.example` to `.env`
-   - Fill in your private keys and API keys
-   - See [env-variables.md](env-variables.md) for detailed configuration options
+   - Create a .env file locally and add the necessary variables.
+See [env-variables.md](env-variables.md) for a detailed guide.
+Also never

+**Important:** Never share your private keys or `.env` file.

 ### Usage